If you don't have this product in your DIY kit you're missing out. We explain what sugar soap is and why it's a must-have

 Does sugar soap clean gloss paint?

-The simple answer to this is yes it does.
+The simple answer to this is yes, it does.
 You can use it to just clean your gloss paint, but after a few times it will start to take off the high sheen of even the best gloss paint.
-If using it to prep the woodwork for a new coat of paint then it won’t matter.
+If using it to prep the woodwork for a new coat of paint then this won’t matter.

 Sugar soap is a great all round degreaser and cleaner and ideal for most DIY projects.
 Use it to clean painted walls, when painting over textured wallpaper and painting gloss kitchen cabinets, plus many other jobs around the home.